Eun5077/Bach-Chorale-Dictionary/README.md

 Chorale data is sourced from music21.corpus.chorales.

 ## Purpose
-The goal of this project is to offer anenvironment for learning Bach chorales:
+The goal of this project is to offer an environment for learning Bach chorales:

 - To explore chorales with searchable metadata

 - To study cadences and phrase patterns

-- To analyze soprano-melody relationships

 - To practice ear training and keyboard harmony